Digital reading, highlights and notes

 It’s a shame that, in 2019, the best strategy I developed for myself still has some important compromises.
 For the future, I hope we finally get a standardized way of doing all that.

-Btw, if you happen to use the Kindle, this post might interest you.
+Btw, if you happen to use a Kindle, this post might interest you.